Summarized Tax Strategies

 Source: Reducing Taxes

-• Roth 401k plans do not have income limitations / phaseouts and much higher contribution limits than Roth IRAs.
+• Roth 401k plans do not have income limitations / phaseouts and have much higher contribution limits than Roth IRAs.

-• The best mix depends on expected future tax rates — some blend both for balance.
+• The best mix depends on expected future tax rates- some blend both for balance.
 This is a financial advisor planning question.
 However, many high earning WCG clients max out Roth 401k plans.

 • Roth accounts also do not have a required minimum distribution (unlike traditional IRAs).